 - Always cross at marked crosswalks (or other designated walkways) whenever they’re available

 - Cross with a group whenever possible—groups of pedestrians are easier for motorists to see

 - Wear comfortable, supportive, well-fitting, nonslip footwear that allows you to safely and swiftly make your way across the street

 - If you need to walk after dark, ensure that vehicles can see you by wearing a prominent piece of clothing that incorporates reflective material

 Because pedestrian accidents are so serious, always make safety your top priority when you head out the door on foot.

 If You Were Injured in a Pedestrian Accident, Consult an Experienced Philadelphia Personal Injury Lawyer

 If you or someone you care about was injured in a pedestrian accident, you know the problems that can result.
 Because your rights and your case are too important to leave to chance, you need experienced legal counsel.
-The dedicated legal team at in Philadelphia has the experience and commitment to aggressively advocate for the compensation to which you are entitled.
+The dedicated legal team at The Levin Firm in Philadelphia has the experience and commitment to aggressively advocate for the compensation to which you are entitled.
 Our skilled personal injury attorneys care about your case, and we’re here to help.
-Please or call us at (215) 825-5183 today.
+Please contact or call us at (215) 825-5183 today.